-Revenues minus operating expenses result to operating income or earnings before interest and taxes (assuming the depreciation and amortization expenses are included in the "Operating Expense" section).
-Usually private companies exclude depreciation and amortization expenses from the "Operating Expense" section resulting in earnings before interest, taxes, depreciation, and amortization (EBITDA).
+Revenues minus Operating Expenses result to Operating Income or Earnings before Interest and Taxes (assuming the Depreciation and Amortization Expenses are included in the Operating Expense section).
+Usually private companies exclude Depreciation and Amortization Expenses from the Operating Expense section resulting to Earnings Before Interest, Taxes, Depreciation and Amortization (EBITDA) - discussed in the next paragraph.

-Earnings Before Interest, Taxes, Depreciation, and Amortization or EBITDA
+Earnings Before Interest, Taxes, Depreciation and Amortization or EBITDA

-For publicly traded companies, earnings before interest, taxes, depreciation, and amortization (EBITDA) is not usually found in the income statement.
-This is calculated by adding back depreciation and amortization (D&A) to EBIT or operating income.
+For publicly traded companies, Earnings Before Interest, Taxes, Depreciation and Amortization (EBITDA) is not usually found in the income statement.
+This is calculated by adding back Depreciation and Amortization (D&A) to EBIT or operating income.
 This income line is commonly used to estimate the operating cash flow of the company.
-EBITDA is used in various methods to estimate the value of the firm and is discussed in later chapters.
+EBITDA is used in various methods to estimate the value of the firm - discussed in later chapters.